Crozenblat/e-commerce-demo-backend/README.md

 - After building the container, use the below command within the api Docker container to construct the database: sh -c "npx sequelize-cli db:create && npx sequelize-cli db:migrate && npx sequelize-cli db:seed:all"

+- After seeding is complete, do npm run dev to start the api listening.